 Communication, genuine compatibility and being able to express freely, all help make your relationship work.
-Here are 8 keys that will help you with your new partner, or to get things running more smoothly with your current partner.
+Here are 8 keys that will help with your new partner, or to get things running smoothly in a challenging relationship.

 1. Say Thank You Every Day

 Little acts of gratitude are big for the heart.
 Men and women want to be appreciated.
 What you appreciate grows in value.
 What you are slack on depreciates in value.
 Look at which of your relationships have the most difficulty right now, are these the ones where you are the least grateful?

 Take your time when evaluating the potential of a new partner.
 Compatibility early on in your relationship will likely be very high.
 For the first month you will both be putting your best foot forward, showing only desired qualities.

 After 6 months together (around 800 hours), you will have seen each other’s best and worst traits a few times.
 This is great.
 You want an accurate picture of what this person is going to be like when times are tough, not just when its easy.

 3. Stick To Your Guns

 In a loving, caring relationship each person is allowed the freedom to do what they want.
 If you have something you love, don’t give it up for your partner.
 When we give things up that are meaningful, we end up resenting the person we gave it up for.